Aerial view of Los Angeles as seen from the Getty Center, looking east.

 The Getty Foundation saw the success of similar strategies in providing support to the cultural sector in New Orleans after Hurricane Katrina.
 Getty’s Fund for New Orleans helped guide arts organizations through difficult scenario-planning activities to restore and adjust operations.
 Participating organizations developed creative solutions, such as merging institutions and sharing staff, to survive and in some cases thrive in the immediate aftermath of this natural disaster.

-“This is a critical moment for arts organizations, particularly small- and mid-sized ones, which have little working capital and meager, if any, endowments,” said Joan Weinstein, director of the Getty Foundation, an operating program of the Getty Trust.
+“This is a critical moment for arts organizations, particularly small and mid-size ones, which have little working capital and meager, if any, endowments,” said Joan Weinstein, director of the Getty Foundation, an operating program of the Getty Trust.
 “We hear almost daily from arts organizations that they will be forced to lay off staff in the coming weeks, and we know that there will likely be no quick or easy ‘on’ switch that returns any of us to previous norms.
 These organizations provide crucial access to the arts for all Angelenos and deserve the support of everyone in the community.”

 Getty’s commitment to COVID-19 crisis support will not impact its plans to support regional visual arts organizations for a third Pacific Standard Time in fall 2024.
-Planning for the third iteration of PST is well under way, and the first round of PST research grants will be awarded this summer.
+Planning for the third iteration of PST is well underway, and the first round of PST research grants will be awarded this summer.

-The J. Paul Getty Trust, which includes the Getty Foundation, Getty Conservation Institute, Getty Research Institute and J. Paul Getty Museum, has also committed to paying all of its 1,400 hourly and salaried employees through the immediate coronavirus crisis, including full benefits and an augmented paid sick leave.
+The J. Paul Getty Trust, which includes the Getty Foundation, Getty Conservation Institute, Getty Research Institute, and J. Paul Getty Museum, has also committed to paying all of its 1,400 hourly and salaried employees through the immediate coronavirus crisis, including full benefits and an augmented paid sick leave.

 The non-profit Getty Trust relies on revenue from its endowment to support its own significant operations.
 This includes free public admission to its two museums and a wide array of public programming at both sites; annual school arts programs for 150,000 Los Angeles-area students; grants for the research and preservation of art locally, nationally, and around the world; academic and scholarly research hosted at the world’s largest art library; and advancing conservation practice for cultural heritage worldwide.